Executive Orders & Additional Information

 8. BWI Airport: https://www.bwiairport.com/

-9. Baltimore Cruise Ship Terminal: https://cruise.maryland.gov/Pages/default.aspx — the cruise ship terminal in Baltimore City is closed, with the exception of two ships expected to arrive in the coming days.
+9. Baltimore Cruise Ship Terminal: https://cruise.maryland.gov/Pages/default.aspx — the cruise ship terminal in Baltimore City is closed.

 MAYOR’S OFFICE OF HOMELESS SERVICES (MOHS): the City of Baltimore has activated sheltering in place for our homeless neighbors.
 City-funded homeless day centers will remain open.
 The Mayor’s Office of Homeless Services, the Baltimore City Health Department and the Department of General Services are working to identify a site for community quarantining should our city require it.

-ENOCH PRATT FREE LIBRARY: 22 locations will be closed to the public until March 30.
+ENOCH PRATT FREE LIBRARY: 22 locations will be closed to the public.
 The Pratt will continue to provide online resources to the public throughout this time.
 Telephone reference services will continue to be available Monday through Friday, from 9am – 5pm.
 All renewals are waived and card will remain active.
 If customers have library books , they do not need to return them until the Pratt returns to normal business hours.